TariqAHassan/alsek/docs/guided_tour.md

 ### Triggers & Result Storage

-We can request storage of tasks with triggers, just as we did with a standard task above.
+We can request result storage for tasks with triggers, just as we did with a standard task above.
 However, fetching the results of a task requires us to know its `uuid`.
 While it is possible to collect this information (e.g., via `pre_op()` or `post_op()`), it is often far easier to simply store the _progenitor_ message or, at the least, its `uuid`.
 With this information,